mongodb/docs/source/includes/driver-remove-indexes-tabs.rst

             :method:`db.collection.dropIndexes()` can accept an array
             of index names.

-            Starting in MongoDB 4.4,
             :method:`db.collection.dropIndexes()` can stop
             in-progress index builds.
-See
+See :ref:`dropIndexes-method-index-builds`
-            :ref:`dropIndexes-method-index-builds` for more information.
+            for more information.

          Remove All Indexes
          ~~~~~~~~~~~~~~~~~~